In this tutorial, I’m going to show you how to create Light Wraps in Photoshop.

 In my second example, I’ll show you how to apply a light wrap to a scene where the subject is indoors and in a darker area.

-I’ll also show you how to add ambient color to the subject so that it blends better in the scene.
+I’ll also show you how to add ambient color to the subject so that it blends better into the scene.

 Remember that this is a tutorial that shows you a technique that could be created and applied in many different ways, and that you may find different blending modes or adjustments that work better in your scene.

 It’s more important for you to learn why this effect can help your images, rather than the specific values that I use.